 I also tried the White Bread with Sesame Seeds, Spinach Rolls with a Caper-Pine Nut Sauce, and Moroccan Mint Tea.

-As a bread-lover, I particularly enjoyed the Daily Bread chapter.
+As a bread lover, I particularly enjoyed the Daily Bread chapter.
 I started with the White Bread with Sesame Seeds, but can’t wait to attempt a few of the others.
 This comforting bread has a decent amount of rise time, but there is not much needed to prep.
 A basic yeast-based dough is formed into discs, slashed across the top in a crosshatch pattern, topped with sesame seeds, and baked until golden.
-They are best the day they are made warm from the oven.

 I made the Spinach Rolls (a play on Briwat) with phyllo since I was unable to locate Warqa (and have yet to try the homemade recipe in the book).
-To be completely honest, I was a little skeptical of the recipe with first glance at the ingredients.
-Half a cup of thinly sliced garlic seemed like quite a bit (but it does make 3 cups of filling altogether).
 The results were incredible.
-The rolls were not overly garlicky at all and they paired perfectly with the salty caper-pine nut sauce.
+The garlicky rolls paired perfectly with the salty caper-pine nut sauce.
 Mourad gives two options on preparing the rolls, baking or frying.
-I went with baking since that is what he recommended when using phyllo wrappers.

 Burnt Honey Ice Cream Recipe